 5. Have you been convicted of a felony or do you have an open felony case?

-You probably want consider an attorney for these if:
+You probably should consult an attorney if:

 *if you are 17 years old or younger, please refer to the Minor Name Change forms.
 The process for minors can be more complicated than the process for adults.

-Video: Queer St. Louis Attorney Talks Through Missouri's Legal Name Change Process and Forms
+Missouri's Legal Name Change Process and Forms

 Need a Notary?

-If you need a free notary, please email us to set up a time. stlnamechange@gmail.com.
-Public libraries and banks also have notaries.
+If you need a free notary in St. Louis City or County, please email us to set up a time.